tsani/jerrington.me/drafts/2025-05-23-depty-impl.md

 -- but to access the body, we must apply this OCaml function to some value.
 What value can we use?

-The resolution to this quandry lies in generalizing the syntax of values to explicitly account for open terms, while syntactically restricting the representation to allow only beta-normal forms: it isn't enough to just add a constructor for variables; once we introduce variables to the syntax, then e.g. `x (λx. y)`, an application in which a variable appears in the _head position,_ is also in beta-normal form.
+The resolution to this quandry lies in generalizing the syntax of values to explicitly account for open terms.
+We might think to add merely a constructor for variables, but this isn't enough, as e.g.  `x (λx. y)` is an application that's in normal form.

 Rather than merely add variables, we add a separate syntax of so-called _neutral terms._ These are variables and elimination forms applied to neutral terms.
 Conceptually, a neutral term is a stack